 In addition to his cash game results, he has some major online MTT scores as well.
 For example, in October 2012, he took down Stars’ famous weekly marathon online tourney, the Sunday MILLION.
 He outlasted 7,060 players and earned $219,504 for his victory.

-During the Corona crisis in May 2020 Dan succeeded to capture a WPT Online Series title while playing online on partypoker.
+During the Corona crisis in May 2020, Dan Smith managed to capture a WPT Online Series title on partypoker.
 He took down the $25,500 Super High Roller for $555,504.

 Shaun Deeb is known in the poker world for intentionally getting under others’ skin from time to time.